-I hope you are all fairing well this cold and flu season.
+We hope everyone is faring well during the cold and flu season.

 We’re doing pretty well over here but did have one bad bout of illness.
 It was primarily respiratory in nature and was no fun, especially at night.
-Three little kids hacking all night long is enough to leave a (prone to over-worrying) mother awake a good portion of the night.
+Everyone hacking all night long is enough to keep anyone awake a good portion of the night.

-Since most OTC cold medicine is contraindicated for children below 6, this illness, in particular, had me looking for a good alternative to cough medicine.
+Most OTC cold medicine is contraindicated for children below 6, so you may feel the need to go looking for a good alternative to cough medicine.

 Talk to any adult (especially one who is a parent) when you have a sick kid and you’ll be sure to get an ear full about what works and what doesn’t.
 They’ll tell you what their grandmother used to do and what their doctor recommended.
 Their advice will run the gamut.

-However, I have to say, that I think with this most recent illness, I may have cracked the code to taming the cough and it’s an alternative to cough medicine.
+However, during this most recent illness, we may have cracked the code to taming the cough and it’s an alternative to cough medicine.

 There are many different things you can do to remedy a cough – some more natural than others.